Somali prime minister voted out by lawmakers

 The prime minister, who was appointed last year, fell out with President Hassan Sheikh Mohamud over what legislators said was a dispute over the composition of a new cabinet, prompting Monday's no confidence vote.

-The rift has worried Western donors who say it will disrupt efforts to shore up nascent insitutions of state and drive back al Qaeda-linked Islamist militants who still control swathes of countryside.
+The rift has worried Western donors who say it will disrupt efforts to shore up nascent institutions of state and drive back al Qaeda-linked Islamist militants who still control swathes of countryside.

 Parliament speaker Mohamed Sheikh Osman Jawari said 184 lawmakers voted against the prime minister, while 65 members supported him.
 The prime minister's deputies are expected to handle his duties until a replacement is found.